p-lr/TrekMe/Readme.md

 From the map configuration view, you can:
 * Change the thumbnail image
-* Change the projection (only if you known what you're doing)
+* Change the projection (only if you know what you're doing)
-* Change the calibration points (only if you known what you're doing)
+* Change the calibration points (only if you know what you're doing)
 * Change the name
 * Delete the map